SachinRam18/STUDY_NOTES/INTRO.md

-# SMART GEO-FENCED FIREARM SYSTEM
+# SMART GEO-FENCED SAFETY SYSTEM FOR LICENSED FIREARMS

+Our main focus is **gun violence in public places**.

-The idea behind our project started with a simple problem.
-Gun violence is not limited to illegal weapons.
-Even legally licensed firearms can be misused or carried into sensitive public areas such as schools, colleges, temples, and political gatherings, which can put public safety at risk.
+Even licensed firearms can be misused in places like schools, colleges, temples, and public gatherings.

-To address this problem, we proposed a **Smart Geo-Fenced Safety System for Legal Firearms**.
-The main idea is to automatically identify a firearm when it enters a restricted zone and check whether it is authorized to be there.

-For this, each firearm is given a unique RFID tag, while restricted areas are equipped with RFID readers.
-When the firearm enters the zone, the reader detects the RFID and sends the information to an ESP32-based controller.
-The controller verifies the firearm and checks its authorization.
-If it is unauthorized, the system activates the locking mechanism in real time.
+So, we proposed a system that can **identify firearms entering restricted areas and automatically activate their safety mechanism**.

+## Production Idea

+Our production idea is a **smart geo-fencing system for licensed firearms**.

+Each firearm has a unique identity.
+When it enters a restricted zone, the system checks whether it is authorized.

+If it is not authorized, the **safety lock is automatically activated**.

+This provides an additional safety layer without depending completely on manual control.

+## Hardware

+The main components are:

+- **Passive UHF Crypto Tag** – gives each firearm a unique ID.
+- **Reader and Antenna** – detects the firearm in the restricted zone.
+- **Edge Controller** – verifies the ID and makes the authorization decision.
+- **Microcontroller** – controls the safety mechanism.
+- **Dashboard** – monitors status, logs, and authorized IDs.

+The basic flow is:

+**Firearm → Tag → Reader → Edge Controller → Microcontroller → Safety Lock**

+## Challenges and Solutions

+The first challenge was **protecting the electronics** from water, heat, shock, and vibration.

+We explored **Parylene C coating**, which protects the components while having minimal effect on RF signals.

+The second challenge was **automatic real-time locking**.

+We proposed connecting the existing safety mechanism with an automatic locking system controlled by the microcontroller.

+The third challenge was **identifying police and civilian firearms**.

+For this, the edge controller maintains an authorized database, with a fixed prefix helping to identify the category quickly.

+Another challenge was **security**.

+The crypto tag responds only to a valid authorized reader, and the controller verifies the communication before taking action.

-We also considered practical situations such as lost or stolen firearms.
-Their IDs can be deactivated from the database, so the system can recognize them as unauthorized when they are detected again.
-To make the response faster, authorized IDs are maintained in local memory.
+We also considered **lost or stolen police firearms**.
+Their IDs can be removed from the authorized database through the dashboard, so they can be treated as unauthorized.

-While developing the prototype, we faced challenges such as protecting the electronics from water, dust, vibration, and heat.
-We explored **Parylene C coating** for protection and also integrated our system with an existing safety mechanism instead of redesigning the complete firearm.
+## Electronics Placement

+For compact electronics, we consulted **Makers Hub Limited, Coimbatore**, regarding custom microcontroller boards suitable for small spaces.

+## Prototype

-For the prototype, we used an **ESP32, RFID reader, RFID tags, servo motor, and a 3D-printed firearm model**.
-We also developed a dashboard for monitoring, logging, and managing authorized users.
-Along with this, we explored **YOLOv8** for surveillance to detect people, recognize faces, identify suspicious activity, and generate alerts.
+For our prototype, we used an **ESP32, RFID reader, two RFID tags, a servo motor, and a 3D-printed firearm replica**.

+One tag represents an unauthorized firearm and activates the lock, while the other represents an authorized police firearm.

+The servo motor simply **simulates the locking mechanism**.

+## 3D-Printed Replica

+We designed the replica using **Autodesk Fusion 360** and printed it using **PLA on an Ender 3 V2**.

+It is a **non-functional replica** used only to demonstrate the placement of the electronics and locking mechanism.

+## Dashboard

+We also developed a dashboard to **monitor firearm status, maintain logs, and manage authorized IDs**.

+## AI-Powered Security Surveillance

+As an additional security layer, we developed an **AI surveillance system using YOLOv8 and OpenCV**.

+It can detect registered or flagged individuals through a camera and display their **name and ID**, along with an audio alert.

+We trained the model using **more than 6,000 images**.

+## Conclusion

-Overall, our project combines **RFID, edge computing, embedded systems, and AI surveillance** to provide a real-time safety mechanism for restricted areas.
-The basic flow is **Detect → Verify → Decide → Lock**.
+Overall, our project combines **RFID, embedded systems, edge computing, automatic safety locking, and AI surveillance**.

+The goal is to provide an **additional layer of safety in restricted areas** through automatic identification, authorization, and monitoring.

+**Thank you.**